 January 25, 2011 - The World Bank Group has announced that it is making $27 billion in funding available over the next two years for countries of Europe and Central Asia (ECA) affected by the Eurozone crisis.

 FYR Macedonia became a shareholder and member of IFC in 1993.
-Since then, IFC's investment in FYR Macedonia totaled $245 million, including $37.5 million in syndicated loans, in 38 projects across a variety of sectors.
-Our committed investment portfolio in FYR Macedonia as of 30 June 2013 is $92.4 million.
-In fiscal year 2013, IFC invested $6.8 million in FYR Macedonia.
-IFC’s advisory services aim to improve the investment climate, performance of private sector companies, and to attract private sector participation in development of infrastructure projects.
+Since then, IFC's investment in FYR Macedonia totaled $401.8 million, including $181.7 million mobilized from our partners, in 21 projects across a variety of sectors.
+In addition, IFC has supported trade flows of $48.5 million through its trade finance program.
+Our committed investment portfolio in FYR Macedonia as of 30 June 2015 is $54.2 million.
+In fiscal year 2015, IFC invested $19.7 million in FYR Macedonia.
+Through the joint GPs and independently, IFC’s advisory services aim to improve the investment climate, performance of private sector companies, and to attract private sector participation in development of infrastructure projects.

 IFC Strategy in FYR Macedonia

 Through a combination of investment and advisory services we will continue to partner with clients in strategic sectors crucial for country’s long-term sustainable development, with a particular focus on:

 Financial sector with a special emphasis on small and medium enterprise and energy efficiency lending

 Climate change including investments in infrastructure and energy sectors

 Agribusiness with an emphasis on food retail and manufacturing

 Business infrastructure with a focus on logistics and distribution